jpalardy/vim-slime-ext-plugins/README.md

     if filereadable(a:config["foo"]["file"])
         return 1
     else
         echom "Config invalid.
-Use :SlimeConfig to Reconfigure. return 0
+Use :SlimeConfig to Reconfigure." return 0
     endif
 endfunction